ancnudde/Artificial_intelligence/README.md

 Protein synthesis (Miller 2001) and subsequent subcellular localization involves complex mechanisms frequently studied over the years .
 Many of these synthesized proteins are excreted into the extracellular environment (Benham 2012).
 Such extracellular proteins allow cells to interact with the outside world or other cells.
-Without, multicellular organisms would be unable intercellular interactions to form tissues and body parts (Yoshitaka Shirasaki 2014).
+Without, multicellular organisms would be unable to form intercellular interaction, tissues or body parts (Yoshitaka Shirasaki 2014).
 But also in bacterial cells there can be up to a third non-cytoplasmic proteins (Orfanoudaki 2017).
-There is a lot of interest on how to distinguish secreted from cytoplasmic proteins, especially for those expressing recombinant proteins.
+It is of great interest to know how to distinguish secreted proteins from cytoplasmic ones, especially for those expressing recombinant proteins.
-This is often seen in the medical sector or for the industrial production protein (Peng Chong 2019).
+Recombinant proteins are a tool frequently used in the medical sector or for industrial protein production (Peng Chong 2019).

 <!--Part about Signal peptides-->
 Signal peptides are short peptide sequences between 15 and 30 residues at the N-terminal end of the protein that are recognized by cell pathways to excrete the protein (Benham 2012, Klatt 2012).
-During transit, the signal peptide is cleaved off the protein (Peng Chong 2019).
+During transit, the signal peptide is cleaved off the rest of the protein (Peng Chong 2019).
 Even though signal peptides display low evolutionary sequential similarity, the underlying biophysical properties display an high degree of conservation (Orfanoudaki 2017).
 It consists of three regions: a positively charged region, a hydrophobic region, and a region with the cleavage site (Klatt 2012, Peng Chong 2019).